laminas/laminas-session/docs/book/v3/save-handler.md

 `Psr\SimpleCache\CacheInterface` to be utilized as a session save handler.
 Generally if you are utilizing the `Cache` save handler; you are likely using products such as memcached.

+Note that `laminas-session` does **not** provide a `simple cache` implementation, and as such you will need to provide one of your choosing in order to use the shipped `Cache` save handler.

 ### Basic usage